How to set up a network for Small Office / Home Office Computers

 Setting up network software

 When the network is completed you can specify specific drives or directories to be shared with other computers on your LAN under "sharing" which will appear under the pull-down "file" menu.
 You can share individual directories or entire drives for read-only access or access with a password.
 You can also specify printers to be shared.
 When directories, drives, or devices are shared you will see a hand symbol attached to the icon for that item.
+Modern printers often have built-in wireless capability and can be shared with any wireless-equipped device in range.

 Protocols are formats and procedures for transfer of data.
 The IPX protocol (originally developed by Novell) is used by many applications programs including games such as Duke Nukem 3D.